 I consider myself an everyday Christian.
 I’m not doing this because I think I’m something special or because I think that my relationship with God is extraordinary.
 He is extraordinary, for sure.
 But I’m a man in search of truth.
 I struggle and sin and make mistakes.
 But I want to know Him more.
 I wish to be stronger and more obedient to His Word.
 In this blog, I am stepping out on faith, and I want everyone to know that I’m digging in—I’m searching along with you and seeking to know Him better.
 I desire to share this journey with others, so my hope is for others to join in and seek Him out with me.

 My walk with God might be considered unusual to most—and controversial to others.
 Over the past 13 years, I’ve been fairly alone in my walk with Him.
-It hasn’t been an easy journey, but I’ve been seeking Him and studying His Word.
+It hasn’t been an easy journey, but I’ve been seeking God and studying His Word.
 I’ve been strong at times and weak at times, but I feel He has spoken to me and that He continues to speak to me—and I know without a doubt that He loves me.
-So I feel I probably have some good news to share.
+So I feel I have some good news to share.

 Also, as I intimated above, I feel that I do not have God all figured out, and therefore I would also like to subject my efforts and teachings to Christian leadership and the counsel of others.
 My wish is to grow in my faith and learn more about Him.
 It’s okay with me if I’m found to be off base in some areas of my faith.
 If someone can help teach me and guide me closer to the truth, I am all in, because that’s the ultimate goal here.
 If I can’t stay humble and listen and learn, my faith is already compromised.